binaryfs/binpack/README.md

-# lua-binpack
+# Binpack
 A simple 2D bin packing module for Lua and LuaJIT.

 It packs different-sized rectangles into a rectangular container of either fixed or dynamic size.
 This particular implementation solves the online variant of the bin packing problem where rectangles are inserted one at a time in random order.

 You can use this module, for example, to generate texture atlases.
 It is fast enough to be used in realtime applications (with LuaJIT).

-Even though lua-binpack was originally developed to be used in [LÖVE](https://love2d.org/)-based projects, it doesn't depend on LÖVE.
+Even though Binpack was originally developed to be used in [LÖVE](https://love2d.org/)-based projects, it doesn't depend on LÖVE.

 ## Example